HarizSharif/Oil-Gas-Equipment-Maintenance-Monitoring-Pipeline/README.md

 - Industry-standard security protocols

 ## Contact
-For any questions or issues, please contact the data engineering team.
+For any questions or issues, please email to hariz.sharif93@gmail.com.

----
-*Note: This is a production system monitoring critical oil & gas equipment.
-Please ensure all changes are properly tested before deployment.*